supereli/apexconvertlead/README.md

 To deploy this, you must have Salesforce administrator privilege:

-<<<<<<< HEAD
-1 - Create classes in SFDC Sandbox environment\n
+1 - Create classes in SFDC Sandbox environment

-2 - Update test class with valid AccountId, OwnerId and LeadId\n 3 - Run tests in SFDC development console\n
+2 - Update test class with valid AccountId, OwnerId and LeadId

+3 - Run tests in SFDC development console

-4 - Test the function from the SFDC sandbox REST API\n 5 - Modify the test class with valid AccountId, OwnerId and LeadId from production environment\n 6 - Ensure sandbox environment has proper access to send change set to production\n 7 - Add restleadconvert and restleadconverttest to change set and deploy to production\n 8 - Test REST API in production by converting 1 lead\n
+4 - Test the function from the SFDC sandbox REST API

+5 - Modify the test class with valid AccountId, OwnerId and LeadId from production environment

+6 - Ensure sandbox environment has proper access to send change set to production

+7 - Add restleadconvert and restleadconverttest to change set and deploy to production

+8 - Test REST API in production by converting 1 lead